 Note: The primary or default branch in Git is the master branch.

-Why do we need a Branch in Git and Why Branches Are Important?
+Why do we need a Branch in Git, and Why are branches important?

-If you’re working on a project and find yourself in need of creating a new branch, there are many advantages to doing so.
+If you’re working on a project and need to create a new branch, there are many advantages to doing so.
 Branches create another line of development that is entirely different or isolated from the main stable master branch, which can come in handy at many different points during the development process.

-Lets us take an example to understand how Git branches are helpful.
+Let us take an example to understand how Git branches are helpful.
 If you need to work on a new feature for a website, you can create a new branch.
 If you get a request to make a change that needs to go live today, you can switch back to the master branch and push it live.
-Then you can switch back to your new feature branch and finish your work.
-When you’re done, merge the new feature branch into the master branch so both changes are kept!
+Then, you can switch back to your new feature branch and finish your work.
+When you’re done, merge the new feature branch into the master branch, keeping both changes!